keboola/keboola-as-code/README.md

 ## Error Reporting

-If an unexpected error occurs, the user can submit a generated log file to support email.
+If an unexpected error occurs, the user can submit a generated log file to out support email.

 Example error message:
 ```